February Update

 Daily production example.

-Yesterday’s production.
+On the left, yesterday’s production.
 It was a sunny day.
 Less than 50% of max; the sun is still relatively low at this season.
+Right is February stats.

 The main reason why I said yes to the little snitch is that it comes with a good API for use with Home Assistant.